MakeSchool-Tutorials/html-portfolio/P2-what-is-css/content.md

 > [solution]
 > In the HTML file, you should add something like this to your HTML:
 > `<h1 class="blue">Hello I'm Kitty</h1>` or `<h1 id="blue">Hello I'm Kitty</h1>`
-> You can also add nothing into your HTML and use the tag selector in the CSS.
+> You can also add nothing into your HTML and use the tag selector in the CSS instead.
 > If you've done any of this, then you should see the title "Hello I'm Kitty" in blue.

 #Using the Inspector